Schedule an office hours appointment.

 Dr. Clindaniel is an Assistant Senior Instructional Professor in the Masters in Computational Social Science program and a computational anthropologist.
-His research broadly centers around investigating the articulation between digitality and materiality from a computational perspective in order to better understand material culture -- in both the ancient and contemporary world.
+His research broadly focuses on the ways in which computational strategies can be used to study material culture at scale.